|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the crew

-During 1950, a mass grave was uncovered on Matupi Island and the remains of the crew were recovered and identified.
+During 1947 and 1950 a mass grave was exhumed on Matupi Island and the remains of the crew were recovered and identified.